We held meetings on Feb 8th and March 1st. Applications are no longer being accepted.

-Application deadline is the end of February!
+The application deadline was the end of February 2/25/22 and we extended it until March 10th for those that attended the March 1st meeting.
+Applications are no longer being accepted.
 You must have attended the Internship Informational meeting and handed in your Regional Employability Certificate Application before the END of February for the next school year's internships programs.
 Listen to Morning Announcements for meeting dates/times.

 Students have the opportunity to qualify for a Regional Employability Certificate in this internship program if they meet the following criteria for one year prior to their internship:

 - Character--the student must have no history of repeated discipline problems and must exhibit the ability to work well with others

 - Attendance--The student must demonstrate responsible attendance; a maximum of 10 nonconsecutive days absent during the school year.
 Extended absences will be excused by a doctor's note.

 - Academic Achievement--The student must achieve a 70 percent current GPA and no failing classes